-In all honesty, even if you are a person that likes eating potatoes (like me), you will very quickly be bored of eating potatoes alone.
+In all honesty, even if you are a person that likes eating potatoes (like me), you will very quickly be bored with eating potatoes alone.

 If you are used to eating a lot of very tasty fatty and salty food or sweet stuff then your taste buds are being highly stimulated most of the time.

-Not to mention all the food engineering that happens in food processing to increase “tastiness” to almost unnatural high level.
+Not to mention all the food engineering that takes place in the processing to increase “tastiness” to an unnaturally high level.